Intensive Care Unit (Adult) & High Dependency Unit

 The main hospital doors are open between 6.00am and 10.00pm.
 Outside of these hours, entry to the hospital is through the Emergency Department, which is at the Barker Street entrance.

 Please press the doorbell when you arrive at the AICU/HDU.
 Usually you will be met by either the ward clerk or clinical support officer.
 We ask that you respect the privacy of others and do not enter unless one of our staff is with you.
-Sometimes if we are busy or dealing with an emergency you may find you need to wait.
+When your loved one is undergoing therapy or review, or when there are emergencies in the Unit, you may be asked to wait outside the ICU until it is appropriate for visitors to return.
+This may be a prolonged period.
 Before entering, you will need to clean your hands with an alcohol hand rub found at the entrance of the AICU/HDU.

 We ask that families and friends do not bring fresh flowers as they can increase the spread of infections.